-- Perfect-information games: all players have all the information they need to make a correct decision. - Imperfect-information games: some information is only available to selected players, for example you cannot see the opponent's cards in Poker. - According to rules of games known in advance: - Complete information games: the "rules" of the game are fully known by all players in advance. - Incomplete-information games: partial rules are not given in advance for some players. - According to whether players can fully control the playing of the game: - Stochastic games: there is an element of chance such as dice rolls. - Deterministic games: the players have a full control over the games.
+- Perfect-information games: all players have all the information they need to make a correct decision. - Imperfect-information games: some information is only available to selected players, for example you cannot see the opponent's cards in Poker. - According to rules of games known in advance: - Complete information games: the "rules" of the game are fully known by all players in advance. - Incomplete-information games: partial rules are not given in advance for some players such as in the case of an "auction".

+According to whether players can fully control the playing of the game:

+- Stochastic games: there is an element of chance such as dice rolls. - Deterministic games: the players have a full control over the games.